 In the Shadowmoor era, scarecrows were focused on the wither mechanic or buffed when in play with certain colored creatures:

-The two most expensive Scarecrows, Painter's Servant and Scarecrone, are powerful for their abilities, but are not related to kindred type per se.
+The two most expensive Scarecrows, Painter's Servant and Scarecrone, are powerful for their abilities, but only the latter is related to kindred type per se.

 Later releases focused the kindred on mana-producing abilities: